Check the amount of rent arrears you owe. You and your landlord should try to agree how much rent arrears you owe.

 If you don't have a rent book and you pay your rent in cash, make sure you get a receipt.

-Any rent statements from your landlord should also show what you've paid.
+Any rent statements from your landlord should also show what you have paid.

 Keep records of these statements and of any payments you make to your landlord in case there is a dispute.